General Terms and Conditions

 This includes, but isn’t limited to, issues related to land ownership or power which can’t be assessed prior to install.
 In these circumstances we will provide a full refund of all money paid to us (Pod Point) in respect of the planned installation, unless you (the customer) withheld any key information from us.
 Our liability for any other losses won’t exceed the amount we charge you for your install, except for our liability for personal injury or death caused by our negligence and anything else where our liability can’t be limited by law.

-You (the customer) are liable for any costs incurred due to the supply of false, inaccurate or incomplete information to us (Pod Point) in relation to the OLEV and EST home charge grants or any other of the services we offer.
+You (the customer) are liable for any costs incurred due to the supply of false, inaccurate or incomplete information to us (Pod Point) in relation to the OZEV EV Chargepoint and EST home charge grants or any other of the services we offer.

-If you have applied the OLEV EVHS grant to your order but don’t provide completed documentation to Pod Point then we will pause your installation until you’ve provided this.
+If you would like to apply the grant to your order but don’t provide completed documentation to Pod Point then we will pause your installation until you’ve provided this.

 If we haven’t received your completed documentation within 3 months of the date of payment then we will be permitted to cancel your installation.
-If we do this then we’ll be entitled to charge you a £50 administration charge plus any additional costs we’ve incurred in dealing with your order up to the time it’s cancelled.
+If we do this then we’ll be entitled to charge you a £50 administration charge plus any exceptional or unforeseen costs we’ve properly incurred in dealing with your order up to the time it’s cancelled.
 Where we can, we’ll take this from the payment you’ve already made for your order, and then give you a refund for any excess amount.

 The grant is subject to a number of terms and conditions, a summary of which is provided here.

-- Only one claim per vehicle can be made, even if you own more than one home.
-However, a single customer can claim one charging point per vehicle, for up to two vehicles.
+Only one claim per vehicle can be made, even if you own more than one home.
+A single customer can only claim the grant once in total..

-- Full details of the grant terms and conditions are available here: https://www.gov.uk/government/...
+The above is a summary only and not a substitute for reading the full details of the grant terms and conditions which are available here: https://www.gov.uk/government/publications/ev-chargepoint-grant-for-flat-owner-occupiers-and-people-living-in-rented-properties-customer-guidance

-Customers who require additional information, or have any queries on the grant process should contact OLEV directly on:
+Customers who require additional information, or have any queries on the grant process should contact OZEV directly on:

 Waste of electronic and electrical equipment: